 Spring 2023 Series

-Learning to Listen: Conversations for Change returns with three new conversations featuring inspiring leaders working on the frontlines of current and emerging issues for children and families.
-The conversations are for everyone who cares for and about babies and children, and the families, professionals, and communities that protect, nurture, and enjoy them.
-The free series kicks off on Wednesday, February 22, 2023, at 3 p.m.
-ET / 12 p.m.
-PT.
+Learning to Listen: Conversations for Change returned with three new conversations featuring inspiring leaders working on the frontlines of current and emerging issues for children and families.
+These conversations are for everyone who cares for and about babies and children, and the families, professionals, and communities that protect, nurture, and enjoy them.

-All Learning to Listen conversations are one-hour long and feature live Spanish translation, closed-captioning, and an interactive Q and A. Certificates of attendance are available.
-Register today and join the conversation!
+All Learning to Listen conversations are one-hour long and feature live Spanish translation, closed captioning, and an interactive Q and A. Certificates of attendance are available.

 Wednesday, February 22, 2023, at 3 PM ET / 12 PM PT